-Perfectly easy and tasty Chia Coco breakfast, which are done in less than 5 minutes.
+Perfectly easy and tasty Chia Coconut Pudding for breakfast, which is done in less than 5 minutes.
 And no milk whatsoever needed.
 Not even almond milk or coconut milk.

 This easy to make Chia Coco Recipe is a perfect alternative for your quick breakfast, whether you are on the go, or just simply do not have more time than really those 5 minutes.
 And do not take me wrong with not tasting as good as the puddings or Breakfast, which needs 1 hour to prepare.